 spray of fine blood drops.
 Across the farther door, across the walls on both sides this evidence had flown in a fine spray.
 Where had the murderer been standing when that first wild shower of drops had flashed evenly from Florice Fanette's head to those walls?
-"He must have been standing someman killed her, some of that blood struck him.
+"He must have been standing somewhere, ladies and gentlemen.
+If a man killed her, some of that blood struck him.
 And where he stood the wall must be clean.
 Where is that clear space at all?
 That, simply, is my point.
-And I say that until it can be settled we may run the danger of condemning an innocent man.
+And I say that until it can be settled we may run the danger of be settled we may run the danger of condemning an innocent man.